 The primary reason young people don’t follow up on symptoms is this lack of awareness that the symptoms they are experiencing could in fact be linked to a life-threatening disease.

-Some symptoms may also be embarrassing for young people to talk about with others; diarrhoea and rectal bleeding are often symptoms that people hope they will just go away.
+Some symptoms may also be embarrassing for young people to talk about with others; diarrhoea and rectal bleeding are often symptoms that people hope will just go away.
 This is very dangerous, as persistent symptoms are not likely to just get better without treatment.

 Also, symptoms of bowel cancer can be mistook for other digestive disorders such as Irritable Bowel Syndrome (IBS) or Inflammatory Bowel Disease (IBD).
 Young people may be quick to self-diagnose and not fully explore all options, as they simply don’t consider they could also be in a risk-bracket.

-Whatever your age, if you are experiencing any of the following symptoms, seek diagnosis from a specialist doctor:
+Whatever your age, if you are experiencing any of the following symptoms, seek a diagnosis from a specialist doctor: